EddieJ03/Amazon-Reviews-Project/README.md

 ![oversampling before and after](image-17.png)

 ### Model 1
 Here are the results for our first model.
 We see that the training performance achieves a precision and recall of 0.09 and 0.46 respectively for non-positive reviews while achieving 0.95 and 0.69 respectively for positive reviews, with the testing performances doing roughly similar.
-Overall, as shown in the graph below, we achieved a log loss of approximately 0.68 for both training and testing (and accuracy of apparoximately 0.67 for both).
+Overall, as shown in the graph below, we achieved a log loss of approximately 0.68 for both training and testing (and accuracy of approximately 0.67 for both).

 Train Set Performance:
 ![alt text](image-2.png)